Why You'll Never Trust These Medicines Again

 And yet, these are being prescribed very loosely all across the nation.

-This study was able to demonstrate most of the antidepressants on the market were both ineffective at helping treat teen depression, and were actually quite risky.
+This study was able to demonstrate most of the antidepressants on the market were both ineffective at helping stabilize mood, and were actually quite risky.

 Only 1 out of the 14 antidepressants studied was shown to be "worth the risk."

 CBS News reported on this ground breaking study:

 [Researchers] conducted a systematic review and analysis of all published and unpublished randomized clinical trials comparing the effects of 14 antidepressants in young people with low mood.
 The final analysis included 34 trials involving 5,260 participants.

 They assessed the drugs on efficacy, tolerability (how many patients stopped taking them due to adverse events), acceptability (discontinuation due to any cause), and associated serious harms like suicidal thoughts and attempts.

 The results showed that fluoxetine was the only antidepressant where the benefits outweighed the risks.
 Nortriptyline (sold as Pamelor) was "significantly less effective" than seven other antidepressants and a placebo pill.
 Imipramine (Tofranil), venlafaxine, and duloxetine (Cymbalta) were lowest rated for tolerability.
 Venlafaxine was also linked with an increased risk of suicidal thoughts or attempts.

 This basically confirms what many in the alternative health industry have long suspected.

 Now that you've read that, you might be surprised to know this shocking statistic about antidepressants...